Other Names: Moon Slipper

 Water and Humidity

 Selenipedium orchids like clean distilled water.
 If you have access to rainwater, you'll get the best results.
 They don't do well with treated water, and they won't tolerate the chemicals that are in tap water.
-These orchids should stay moist but not soaked because their roots are fragile and prone to diseases.
+They should stay moist but not soaked because their roots are fragile and prone to diseases.

 During the summer months, water your orchids every three or four days, and you can mist them lightly between watering sessions if you're afraid that they're getting too dry.
 They can be drier in the winter months, and you should only water them once every week.
 The humidity levels should stay around 50%.

-Again, you have to be very careful when it comes to fertilizing your orchids because the roots will get chemical burns very easily.
+Again, you have to be very careful when it comes to fertilizing your Selenipediums because the roots will get chemical burns very easily.
 You can use any orchid-specific fertilizer mix for these orchids, and dilute it to a rate of one-half of a teaspoon per gallon of water.

 Make sure your orchid's roots are moist before you apply the fertilizer mix for extra protection.
 You'll only have to fertilize these orchids once per month year-round.
 You can increase this to once every three weeks during the active growth period, but you're in danger of over-fertilizing them.